-ARTICLEINFO ABSTRACT Article type: Review Article Malnutrition, stemming from inadequate or imbalanced diets, poses significant threats physical health, mental well-being, and overall quality of life.
-Oral Nutritional Supplements (ON Article History: Received: 10 Aug 2024 Accepted: 08 Sep 2024 Published: 20 Apr 2025 nutrients often lacking in individuals' diets.
+ARTICLEINFO ABSTRACT Article type: Review Article Malnutrition, stemming from inadequate or imbalanced diets, poses significant threats to physical health, mental well-being, and overall quality of life.
+Oral Nutritional Supplements (ONS) - emerge as pivotal tools to address malnutrition and deliver precise amounts of essential Article History: Received: 10 Aug 2024 Accepted: 08 Sep 2024 Published: 20 Apr 2025 energe as protein tools to address manufither and deriver precise amounts of essential nutrients often lacking in individuals' diets.
 This review synthesized findings from numerous studies exploring the efficacy of ONS in mitigating malnutrition and enhancing nutritional status, with a particular focus on elderly populations.
-ONS have emerged as cost-effective interventions to reduce complications, hospital readmissions, and mortality rates associated with malnutrition across healthcare settings including hospitals and care facilities.
-Moreover, the versatility of ONS Keywords: Malnutrition Oral nutritional supplements ONS Healthcare settings Quality of life formulations, ranging from liquids to powders and varying energy density and nutrient composition, ensures suitability for diverse dietary needs.
+ONS have emerged as cost-effective interventions to reduce complications, hospital readmissions, and mortality rates associated with malnutrition - across healthcare settings, including hospitals and care facilities.
+Moreover, the versatility of ONS Keywords: Malnutrition Oral nutritional supplements ONS Healthcare settings Quality of life across healthcare settings, including hospitals and care rachines.
+Moreover, the versatinity of ONS formulations, ranging from liquids to powders and varying energy density and nutrient composition, ensures suitability of diverse dietary needs.
 The accessibility, affordability, and palatability of these foods further demonstrate their usefulness for malnutrition management.
 Furthermore, ONS formulations include macronutrients that are essential for cellular integrity, energy production, and overall health, including proteins, fats, and carbohydrates.
 In conclusion, this review emphasizes the significance of integrating ONS into comprehensive malnutrition management strategies.
 Healthcare practitioners can effectively mitigate the adverse consequences of malnutrition by harnessing the nutritional potential of ONS, thereby promoting enhanced health and well-being for individuals across the lifespan.